 The continuing existence and impact of these barriers has been validated by the data collected in each year of CCDI's DBTN project.
 Results from 2014, 2015 and 2016 do not show a shift towards a more diverse and inclusive workforce, particularly in Partner and Leadership Roles.
 When answering our survey, Respondents were asked if they were a Senior Leader, with Senior Leader being defined as "someone who is part of the senior leadership team" and "influences the direction of the firm."
-Understanding the profile of Senior Leadership is crucial to understanding the future of the Profession, since Senior Leaders are the key decision-makers who determine the firm's future direction.
+Understanding the profile of Senior Leaders are the key decision-makers who determine the firm's future direction.
 These decisions not only include choosing the kinds of services the firm provides, but also choosing who provides those services to clients.